Swinfen Hall is a men’s prison and young offender institution (YOI) in the village of Swinfen, Staffordshire.

 Keep in touch with someone at Swinfen Hall

-There are several ways you can keep in touch with a resident during their time at Swinfen Hall.
+There are several ways you can keep in touch with a prisoner during their time at Swinfen Hall.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.